-Add a stylish enhancement to your back yard.
+Add a stylish pergola to enhance your backyard.

 By Matt Weber

-That was Steve and Blakeney’s reason to add a new pergola to their back yard.
-The rear patio of the home made a nice place to congregate, complete with a fire pit, ample seating and even a hot tub.
+That was Steve and Blakeney’s reason for adding a new pergola to their backyard.
+The rear patio of the homemade is a nice place to congregate, complete with a fire pit, ample seating, and even a hot tub.
 The hot tub was exposed to direct sunlight, however, which can get overbearing at the height of a sweltering Alabama summer.
 A pergola offered a good solution to decorate the patio and mitigate the heat and brightness of the shining sun.

 To adequately support the lumber overhead as well as give the pergola a sturdy look, you’ll probably need to use 6×6 for the support posts.
 For a very small pergola with only 4 to 6 feet between posts, 4×4 supports will work.
 For anything larger, though, the 6×6 stock will not only offer a beefier look and greater carrying capacity, but 6×6 also resists the twisting associated with the more spindly 4x4s.
 Make sure the post material is rated for ground contact.